Ben Hogan once said "there are no shortcuts in the quest for perfection."

 These quick, easy and inexpensive processes are popular ways to make mass market products – including putters with face inserts.
 But these inferior manufacturing techniques are shortcuts, and that’s not the Ben Hogan way.

-Ben Hogan Precision Milled Forged Putters are available in four (4) traditional head models with clean, elegant lines.
+Ben Hogan Precision Milled Forged Putters are available in five (5) traditional head models with clean, elegant lines.
 All are finished with patented DBM (Diamond Black Metal) finish.
 The most durable black finish on the market eliminates glare and generates more contrast with the ball and putting surface for better alignment.

 All Ben Hogan Golf Equipment – every iron, wedge, hybrid and now putters – are built one-at-a-time, to your specifications.
 No mass production.